-In 1993, Japan proposed to India the establishment of the Asian Stud Book Conference (ASBC), the current Asian & Oceanian Stud Book Committee (AOSBC).
+n 1993, Japan proposed to India the establishment of the Asian Stud Book Conference (ASBC), the current Asian & Oceanian Stud Book Committee (AOSBC).
 The first conference was then held jointly by Japan and India on the day preceding the 1995 Asian Racing Conference (ARC), which was held in India.
-The following guidelines were established under a new system and co-chaired by India and Japan.
+And it was agreed that India and Japan will co-chair the subsequent conferences and Japan assumes the responsibilities of the secretariat.